-Sometimes dashboard/reporting projects call for data visualizations that are not part of the package.
-Power BI has a lot of visualizations out of the box (OOB) and in AppSource, but when they aren’t enough, what should you do?
-In come Power BI Custom Visuals.
+Sometimes dashboard and reporting projects call for customizable data visualizations that are not part of the package.
+Power BI offers a number of visualizations out of the box (OOB) and in AppSource, but when they aren’t enough, what should you do?
+That’s where Power BI Custom Visuals come in.

 Power BI Custom Visuals provide a way to extend OOB functionality with other open source visualization tools like D3, jQuery, and R. This gives you a great deal of flexibility in terms of formatting, visual elements, and capabilities.
-Microsoft even provides the source code for some of their OOB visualizations for you to make tweaks to if you want to try to self-teach yourself how to do this.
+Microsoft even provides the source code for some of their OOB visualizations.
+This allows you to to make tweaks and learn yourself, if you choose to do so.

-Unfortunately, custom visuals can be a lot of effort.
+The downside is that custom visuals bear a heavy load.
 You’ve got to know Java, D3, CSS, HTML, and possibly other languages to complete a custom viz package (PBIVIZ).
 You’ve also got to be intimately familiar with all the different aspects of a custom visual project to be effective.
-Field well combinations, Formatting options, drill-through, and tooltips all have different areas of the custom visual project you need to know where they are, how to code, and how to tie it all together.
+For example, field well combinations, formatting options, drill-through and tooltips all have different areas of the custom visual project that require a user to know where they are, how to code, and how to tie them all together.

-At DesignMind, we help clients break these Power BI custom visuals down so that we can get you a minimum viable product that you can take over and make subtle tweaks to.
+At DesignMind, we help clients break these Power BI custom visuals down so that we can get you a minimum viable product that you can take over and make subtle tweaks to, as needed.
 Here’s some pointers on how to get one of these projects underway.

 Power BI Custom Visuals Step by Step

-Below is a circle card visual that Microsoft includes in their tutorial on how to build custom visuals.
+Below is a circle card visual that Microsoft includes in their Power BI report tutorial on how to build custom visuals.
 Let’s break it down to its visual elements: